Hindu genealogy registers at Haridwar: Description

-In Hinduism, it is believed that the family is eternal and comprehensive and that human must seek out their ancestors and perform annual ceremonies for their journey to moksha.
+In Hinduism, it is believed that family is eternal and comprehensive and that humans must seek out their ancestors and perform annual ceremonies for their journey to moksha.
 There are notable places where Shraadhs are performed for the Pitrs.
-At these sites, it became customary for the family pandits (priest) to record each visit of the family, along with their gotra, family-tree, marriages, and members present, grouped according to family and hometown.
-Over the centuries, these registers became an important genealogical source for many families, part of splintered families, in tracing their family tree and family history.
-Haridwar is not the only place of pilgrimage in the Indian subcontinent which maintains genealogical registers in this manner, there are also other places, such as at Varanasi, Ujjain, Nasik, Gaya, Gangotri, Rameshwaram, Pehowa, Trimbakeshwar, Chintpurni, Kurukshetra, Jawalapur, and Jawalamukhi.
-South Indian families mostly visited Rameshwaram and Varanasi to record their family-details.
+At these sites, it became customary for the family pandits (priests) to record each visit of the family, along with their gotra, family-tree, marriages, and members present, grouped according to family and hometown.
+Over the centuries, these registers became an important genealogical source for many families; important for splintered families when tracing their family tree and family history.
+Haridwar is not the only place of pilgrimage in the Indian subcontinent which maintains genealogical registers in this manner, there are also other places, such as Varanasi, Ujjain, Nasik, Gaya, Gangotri, Rameshwaram, Pehowa, Trimbakeshwar, Chintpurni, Kurukshetra, Jawalapur, and Jawalamukhi.
+South Indian families mostly visited Rameshwaram and Varanasi to record their family details.
 However, Haridwar remains the most comprehensive and well-preserved repository of Hindu genealogical records.
-The sacred sites of India where pandas who record genealogical information can be found are mostly concentrated in the greater Gangetic plain.
+The sacred sites of India, where pandas record genealogical information, are mostly concentrated in the greater Gangetic plain.

-The record was created and updated whenever a family-member died.
-Since Haridwar was a place of religious pilgrimage after the death of a family-member, a tradition arose where the visiting pilgrims would consult a family-priest and register the death and other events within the family, whom recorded the details in the register.
-Within the records, families are arranged by caste and native-place of habitation.
-The records detail the names and dates-of-death of the individuals, and also note the date the record of a particular family was last updated.
+The genealogical records were created and updated whenever a family member died.
+Since Haridwar was a place of religious pilgrimage after the death of a family member, a tradition arose where the visiting pilgrims would consult a family priest and register the death and other events within the family.
+Within the records, families are arranged by caste and native place of habitation.
+The records detail the names and dates-of-death of the individuals and also note the date the record of a particular family was last updated.
 Furthermore, the kind of offering given to the priest by the family and the type of ceremony performed was recorded.
 The records were recorded in patrilineal sequence.
-Women were not directly mentioned in the records unless their deaths are hinted at indirectly.
+Women were not directly mentioned in the records unless their deaths were hinted at indirectly.
 Married daughters were assumed to figure into the familial bahi of the family of the man they married, thus were no longer recorded in their birth family's record after marriage.
-However, in modern-times, when records are updated or created, the details of women of the family are included.
-In the case of a new branch of the family arising or the page of the record running out of space, the register scroll is unbound and new a sheet of paper is inserted.
+However, in modern times when records are updated or created, the details of women of the family are included.
+In the case of a new branch of the family arising or the page of the record running out of space, the register scroll is unbound and a new sheet of paper is inserted.
 Thus, within the register there are papers from different periods of time inserted at various intervals.